-Every girl has the opportunity of studying two languages (Spanish, French or Mandarin) from Year 7 to A Level.

 Every girl has the opportunity of studying two modern languages from Year 7 to A Level.
 Before joining in September, girls are given the choice of two languages from French, Spanish and Mandarin.

 In Years 10 and 11 girls are encouraged to continue studying two languages to GCSE and there are five hour-long lessons per fortnight.
 Conversation classes with native speakers take place in Years 11, 12 and 13.
-For GCSE (French, Spanish and Mandarin), we are currently following the new AQA GCSE (9-1) syllabus, the new AQA A Level syllabus and Cambridge Pre-U in Chinese.
+For GCSE (French, Spanish and Mandarin), we are currently following the AQA GCSE (9-1) syllabus, the new AQA A Level syllabus and Edexcel Chinese.

 We subscribe to a number of language websites which provide the girls with additional practice at school and at home.
 Each language room is equipped with audio-visual facilities and the Department is supported by interactive whiteboards.